80

 ROI Score: 80/100 · Strong Value

-North Dakota State University scores 80 (Strong Value) on the CampusROI scale, propelled by a standout repayment rate of 91.8% -- among the highest of any institution in this batch -- combined with a 7.4-year payback period and median 6-year earnings of $45,200.
+North Dakota State University scores 80 (Strong Value) on the CampusROI scale, propelled by a standout repayment rate of 91.8% - among the highest of any institution in our dataset - combined with a 7.4-year payback period and median 6-year earnings of $45,200.
 In-state tuition of $11,110 and a net price of $15,543 make NDSU one of the most affordable engineering and agriculture research universities in the Northern Plains.
 The program mix is anchored by Pharmacy ($125,175 four-year earnings, ROI grade A), Electrical Engineering ($75,212 year-one, $94,510 four-year), and Mechanical Engineering ($72,158 year-one, $87,702 four-year).
 Registered Nursing (216 graduates) earns $70,821 at year one.
 Agricultural Business and Management (50 graduates) earns $59,953 at year one with a B+ grade.
 NDSU's completion rate of 63.9% is below average for a research university but is not unusual for a regional access institution serving a broad demographic range.
 The repayment rate of 91.8% is the most telling figure: graduates consistently service their debt, indicating that the credential translates effectively into employment.

 Payback Period